CorfuDB/CorfuDB/docs/failure-detector/filesystem-failures.md

 #### Disk failures handing:
  - `FileSystemAgent` will collect information about disk failures (see above)

- - `org.corfudb.infrastructure.management.failuredetector.DecisionMakerAgent` needs to decide
+ - `org.corfudb.infrastructure.management.failuredetector.DecisionMakerAgent` needs to decide:
-if a node is failed based on the information provided by `FileSystemAgent` and if the node needs to be added to the unresponsive list
+     - if a node is failed based on the information provided by `FileSystemAgent`
+     - if the node needs to be added to the unresponsive list

  - The DecisionMakerAgent has been designed to proactively monitor the health of the system.
    To achieve this, it will systematically collect detailed statistics from the FileSystemAgent.
    If the analysis of these statistics reveals any instances of failures, such as a DataCorruptionException,